sbd-community/handbook/docs/quick-start/how-to-use-handbook.md

 # How to Use This Handbook

-The Secure by Design Handbook is a practical, actionable guide for anyone involved in building and maintaining connected devices.
+The Secure-by-Design Handbook is a practical, actionable guide for anyone involved in building and maintaining connected devices.
 It translates complex regulatory requirements from laws like the **Cyber-Resilience Act (CRA)** into concrete engineering tasks.

 This page helps you find the content most relevant to your role and your immediate questions.